monyarm/NovelVM/README.md

 choice of sample rate.

-When using the AdLib, FM Towns, PC Speaker or IBM PCjr music drivers, ScummVM is responsible for generating the samples.
+When using the AdLib, FM Towns, PC Speaker or IBM PCjr music drivers, NovelVM is responsible for generating the samples.
 Usually 22050 Hz will be plenty for these, but there is at least one piece of AdLib music in Beneath a Steel Sky that will sound a lot better at 44100 Hz.

 Using frequencies in between is not recommended.
 For one thing, your sound card may not support it.
-In theory, ScummVM should fall back on a sensible frequency in that case, but don't count on it.
-More importantly, ScummVM has to resample all sounds to its output frequency.
+In theory, NovelVM should fall back on a sensible frequency in that case, but don't count on it.
+More importantly, NovelVM has to resample all sounds to its output frequency.
 This is much easier to do well if the output frequency is a multiple of the original frequency.